zhangjinshui-nerveee/zhangjinshui-nerveee.github.io/_posts/blogs/2023-02-01-computer-simple.md

 ---
 layout: post
-title: "Minimize the complication of my (Windows) computer: why and how"
+title: "Getting along with my (Windows) computer: why and how"
 category:
   - blog
 ---